awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-sdk-csharp-ref-datatypes.md

 ### Contents<a name="realtime-sdk-csharp-ref-datatypes-connectiontoken-contents"></a>

 **playerSessionId**
 Unique ID issued by GameLift when a new player session is created\.
-A player session ID is specified in a `PlayerSession` object, which is returned in response to a client call to the *AWS SDK Amazon GameLift API* actions [ StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html), [ CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html), [ DescribeGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribeGameSessionPlacement.html), or [ DescribePlayerSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribePlayerSessions.html)\.
+A player session ID is specified in a `PlayerSession` object, which is returned in response to a client call to the *GameLift API* actions [ StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html), [ CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html), [ DescribeGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribeGameSessionPlacement.html), or [ DescribePlayerSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribePlayerSessions.html)\.
 Type: String
 Required: No